Hawaii’s Fifteenth Proclamation

 The biggest surprise about Oahu is how many beautiful beaches there are and how often many are utterly uncrowded if you want to explore outside of Waikiki.
 Whether you are trying to discover magical, secluded beaches, or searching for beaches that are bustling with activity, you should consider the island’s geography.

-World famous Waikiki Beach is only a short stroll from our properties.
+First is world famous Waikiki Beach is only a short stroll from our properties.
 Waikiki Beach is less than one mile in length and is one of the most user friendly beaches in the world.
 A beach where just about anyone can take a surfing lesson and ride their first wave.
 Waikiki is the essence of carefree with more restaurants than most decent sized towns and limitless shopping.
 A sunset walk along Waikiki Beach is always a dreamy experience as the sounds of waves reaching the shore line along with music often spilling from the various resorts that line the beach.
 Waikiki Beach is a special place and some visitors chose to stay within Waikiki for their entire stay.

-The windward or eastern side of the island has the most underutilized beaches on the island however if the trade winds are blowing, the windward beaches can get windy.
+Third is the windward or eastern side of the island has the most underutilized beaches on the island however if the trade winds are blowing, the windward beaches can get windy.
 Keep in mind a light breeze might just be enough to keep you cool while enjoying the sunshine.

-Waianae or the western side of the island has lots of beaches that are sheltered from the trade winds with the Waianae Mountains blocking their path.
+Finally, Waianae or the western side of the island has lots of beaches that are sheltered from the trade winds with the Waianae Mountains blocking their path.
 The beaches tend to be more crowded with local families sometimes camping at the beaches especially on the weekends.
 But if you keep driving to the western most end of the island, you will discover Makaha and Kaena Point State Park offering a remote and natural coastline.

 Un-Written Rules You Should Know